DrAdamRoe/cloud-variations/README.md

 > uwsgi --socket 127.0.0.1:5017 --wsgi-file main.py --callable app

+Reload the browser and you should see your favorite API response.

 There you have it: you have rented a virtual machine from Google Cloud and set up your Flask server by hand.
 You have enormous control using this method, but that was a few more steps than the previous approach.
 For this service to be usable in production, you would need to do two additional steps (at a minimum).
 While the webserver nginx is now set up to always be running, the Flask application is running via the terminal right now.
 If your connection closes, if you shut off your home computer, the process will stop on the rented server.
 You would need to make this run automatically.
 Additionally, you would need to encrypt the connection, using HTTPS instead of HTTP.
 There are excellent instructions for how to do this [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-20-04), using a slightly different set up - but it should be close enough for you to make that work, if you would like to.